MassSave Heat Pump Rebates: Massachusetts' Best Path to Electrification

 Worked Example: Cambridge Family of Four

 Consider a Cambridge family installing a cold-climate ducted heat pump that fully replaces their existing oil boiler.
-The project quote is $24,000, and the household earns $115,000 (just above 80% SMI, so standard track).
+The project quote is $24,000, the household earns $115,000 (just above 80% SMI, placing them on the standard track), and they are simultaneously replacing an aging electric resistance water heater with a heat pump water heater.
+The stacking math unfolds as follows.

 | Incentive Layer | Amount | Running Total Cost |